vyca2017/content/content/reference/platform/data-schema/relations.md

 alias: goh5uthoc1
 path: /docs/reference/schema/relations
 layout: REFERENCE
-description: A relation defines the interaction between two models.
-Related models are reflected in both the data model as well as the GraphQL schema.
+description: A relation defines the interaction between two types.
+Related types are reflected in both the data model as well as the GraphQL schema.
 tags:
   - platform
   - relations